TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    .. method:: detach()

-      Separate the underlying binary buffer from the :class:`TextIOBase` and return it.
+      Separate the underlying binary buffer kutoka the :class:`TextIOBase` and return it.

       After the underlying buffer has been detached, the :class:`TextIOBase` is